zellerlab/GECCO/README.md

 Contributions are more than welcome!
 See [`CONTRIBUTING.md`](https://github.com/zellerlab/GECCO/blob/master/CONTRIBUTING.md) for more details.

+### 🤝 Acknowledgments

+We thank Maarten van Gompel ([@proycon](https://github.com/proycon)), the author of the homonymous Gecco package (Generic Environment for Context-Aware Correction of Orthography), for allowing us to take ownership of the PyPI package name.
+The Gecco releases (up to `0.3.0`) can still be downloaded from the [PyPI project page](https://pypi.org/project/gecco/#history)) of the same name.

 ## ⚖️ License

 This software is provided under the [GNU General Public License v3.0 *or later*](https://choosealicense.com/licenses/gpl-3.0/).
 GECCO is developped by the [Zeller Team](https://www.embl.de/research/units/scb/zeller/index.html)